chema-egea/MonitorLocation/readme.md

 * Time (customizable).
 * Distance (customizable).
 * Established areas (home, gym, university...)
-** Also you can send data in any time with a button.
+* Extra: Also you can send data in any time with a button.

 The app also records the activity that the user is doing with his device.
 It uses the detection of activities service to know if we are walking, by bike, by car, etc.